MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deploy-mac-app-store.md

 ***Applies to:*** *Office for Mac*

-This article is for IT admins and covers frequently asked questions about the availability of Office from the Mac App Store, and the differences between downloading and distributing Office apps directly from Microsoft.
+This article is for IT administrators and discusses frequently asked questions about the availability of Office from the Mac App Store, and the differences between downloading and distributing Office apps directly from Microsoft.

 Starting in January 2019, the following Office applications are available for download from the Mac App Store:
 - Microsoft Word